Do You Know What it Means to be Legally Separated in North Carolina?

-First, one of you decides you want to move out and not get back together.
-Then, hit the road.
-Or, have your spouse move out.
+Basically, the first step is that one of you decides you want to move out and not get back together.
+Then, you hit the road or you have your spouse move out.
 There you go.
 That’s it.

 People are not required to file anything in order to effect a legal separation.
-It just requires a physical separation (cannot live in the same house) with at least of one of you intending the separation be permanent.
+It just requires a physical separation (you cannot live in the same house) with at least one of you intending the separation to be permanent.

 Should You Move Out of the Marital Home?